 Section 4: Handwriting as a cognitive tool and emotional experience

-If you think I’ve missed an important argument, please leave a comment so I can cover it in the follow-up article!
+If you think I’ve missed an important argument, please leave a comment!
+Actually, there are already 18 reasons because of comments sent in by readers and listeners!

 Section 1: Practical considerations and functional use cases